SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    the default implementation is used.

 ..
-You can't write ``final`` on a default implementation to prevent someone from overriding it in a conforming tye.
+You can't write ``final`` on a default implementation to prevent someone from overriding it in a conforming tpye.

 .. _Protocols_AddingConstraintsToProtocolExtensions: